Damovisa/SSW.WebApiHelper/README.md

 Default Settings
 ----------------
-* HTTP Status codes in the 100 and 200 group are considered successful
+* The following HTTP status codes are considered success by default:
+100, 200, 201, 202, 203, 204, 205
-* HTTP Status codes in the 300, 400, and 500 range will throw an exception
+* All other HTTP status codes will throw an exception (you can override this default)
 * Arguments passed to `GET` and `DELETE` methods will be included as URL parameters
 * Arguments passed to `POST` and `PUT` methods will be serialized to JSON and included in the request body